 The following is a summary of the areas of work we currently undertake:

-Johnston Withers can provide legal advice to Aboriginal groups about the appropriate organisation structure for their representative bodies.
+Johnston Withers provides legal advice to Aboriginal groups about the appropriate organisation structure for their representative bodies.
 This involves advising as to the best practice for governance and compliance with the relevant legislation.

 In addition our firm provides ongoing assistance with employment matters including representing Aboriginal organisations before employment law tribunals.